Welcome! STOP PRESS - Wild food jams & Rosehip syrup for sale - see below

 How can trees and other woodland, hedgerow and ‘wild’ plants become important in a way that is relevant for our lives today?

 Woodland is not only crucial for our health but can also be a focus for education, livelihood and recreation, thereby bringing local communities together.
 Ecologically trees are invaluable for our future and the future of the Earth.
 At one time Britain was a forested landscape but now fragmented woodland accounts for less than 12% of land area.
 Trees provide wildlife habitat, beautiful landscapes, improve air quality, prevent flooding and soil erosion and reduce the impact of climate change.

 Discover Forest Foods

-Trees for Health is currently developing a new project 'Discover Forest Foods'.
+Trees for Health's main project is 'Discover Forest Foods'.
 Using agroforestry methods we are growing trees, shrubs, perennial plants and vegetables to provide food for the local area.
 Check out our activities page to get involved with an event.